Best Secured Business Loans in November 2025

 Compared to unsecured loans, secured loans have a higher chance of approval since the collateral reduces lender risk.
 But, because the collateral will need to be appraised, it may take longer to get your funds.

 Since many lenders require a one- to two-year business history to qualify for financing, getting a secured startup business loan could be challenging.
-However, some lenders work with early stage startups, such as online lender Taycor Financial, who offers secured finance options for companies less than a year old.
+However, some lenders work with early stage startups, such as online lender Taycor Financial, which offers secured finance options for companies less than a year old.

 If you have a lower credit score, providing collateral could help reduce your risk to lenders.
 In addition, equipment financing tends to accept lower credit scores since the equipment acts as collateral.
-For example, Taycor Financial offers equipment financing to business owners with credit scores as low as 550.
+For example, Taycor Financial offers equipment financing to business owners with credit scores as low as 600.